stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 > [consider use insrastructure-as-code pattern to achieve maintainability and simplicity]

 Pros:
-- event is in queue until app's consumer processed it (queue doesn't persist events when they ware already processed)
+- event is in queue until app's consumer processed it (queue doesn't persist events when they were already processed)
 - low latency approach
 - simple publish-subscribe pattern